syncfusion-content/fileformat-docs/File-Formats/XlsIO/ASP-NET-Core.md

 By executing the program, you will get the Excel file as follows.
 ![Output File](ASP-NET-Core_images/ASP-NET-Core_images_img4.png)

-Take a moment to peruse the [documentation](https://help.syncfusion.com/file-formats/xlsio/overview), where you can find basic worksheet data manipulation options along with features like [Conditional Formatting](https://help.syncfusion.com/file-formats/xlsio/working-with-conditional-formatting), worksheet calculations through [Formulas](https://help.syncfusion.com/file-formats/xlsio/working-with-formulas), adding [Charts](https://help.syncfusion.com/file-formats/xlsio/working-with-charts) in worksheet or workbook, organizing and analyzing data through [Tables](https://help.syncfusion.com/file-formats/xlsio/working-with-tables) and [Pivot Tables](https://help.syncfusion.com/file-formats/xlsio/working-with-pivot-tables), appending multiple records to worksheet using [Template Markers](https://help.syncfusion.com/file-formats/xlsio/working-with-template-markers), and most importantly [PDF](https://help.syncfusion.com/file-formats/xlsio/excel-to-pdf-conversion) and [Image conversions](https://help.syncfusion.com/file-formats/xlsio/worksheet-to-image-conversion) etc., with code examples.

-An online sample link to [generate Excel file](https://aspnetcore.syncfusion.com/xlsio/create).

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.

-## Loading the document
+## Read and Edit Excel file

-The below code snippet illustrates how to load an Excel file in ASP.NET Core.
+The below code snippet illustrates how to load and edit an Excel file in ASP.NET Core.

 {% highlight c# %}
 //New instance of ExcelEngine is created